SU-JIAYUAN/LofreeCP/README.md

 # LofreeCP
-LofreeCP aims to address the pervasive challenge of quantifying uncertainty in large language models (LLMs) without logit-access by formulating nonconformity measures using both coarse-grained (i.e., sample frequency) and fine-grained uncertainty notions (e.g., normalized entropy & semantic similarity).
+LofreeCP addresses the critical challenge of quantifying uncertainty in large language models (LLMs) without logit access.
+By leveraging ​nonconformity measures​ that combine coarse-grained (e.g., sample frequency) and fine-grained uncertainty signals (e.g., normalized entropy, semantic similarity), our method provides statistically rigorous uncertainty estimates for black-box LLMs.

 ## **📄** Paper
 For a detailed explanation of LofreeCP, please refer to the paper: